All day, every day, 24/7, non-stop – why, oh, why do I think about food all the time?!?

 This can be hard to accept, but the alternative is worse.

 People struggle with weight their whole lives.
-They spend thousands upon thousands of dollars on weight loss programs that only harm them (and cause weight gain) in the long run.
+They spend thousands upon thousands of dollars on weight loss programs that only harm them (and causes weight gain) in the long run.

 People waste years of their life thinking about food all the time.